acairns/radiate/README.md

 ## Contributing

-Even though this is just an experiment, for now, I'm totally open to ideas.
+Even though this is just an experiment for now, I'm totally open to ideas.
 Shoot over a PR!

 If you decide to help out, here are some helpful things to check: